By Scott Harris

-First Posted: Wednesday, January 18, 2017 in the Chronicle Journal
+First published in the Chronicle Journal January 18, 2017

 Right-wing Fraser Institute’s Ken Green champions the “rule of law” vs “special interests” (Protesters Aren’t in Charge – Guest Column, CJ, Jan.
 16).
 He states that pipeline protesters should take heed.

 He qualifies that civil disobedience “is most appropriate when a group faces oppression without representation.”
 How better to describe future, unborn generations, a group which has no voice, which nevertheless has a right to a tolerable climate, but whose present-day governments don’t see it that way.